david-zwicker/cv-mouse-burrows/documentation/statistics.md

     between the start and the end of the time period.
 * `ground_removed`: The area of the region which was below the ground line in the first frame and is now above ground in the last frame.
 * `ground_accrued`: The area of the region which was above the ground line in the first frame and is now below ground in the last frame.
-* `time_burrow_grew`: The total time during which the burrow grew.
+* `time_burrow_grew`: The total time during which the burrow area grew.
 This is a proxy for burrowing activity.
 * `fraction_burrow_grew`: The associated fraction of the time during which the burrow grew.
 * `time_at_burrow_end`: The total time the mouse spent at the end of a burrow.